Arthur L. Liman: Personal life

 Arthur Liman died on July 17, 1997, in New York City.
 He was survived by his wife, née Ellen Fogelson, a writer and painter, and their three children, and his sister.
 The children are Emily R. Liman, a professor of neuroscience at the University of Southern California, Doug Liman, a film director, and Lewis J. Liman, a United States District Judge of the United States District Court for the Southern District of New York.

-Yale Law School honored in 1997 Liman with the creation of the Arthur Liman Public Interest Fellowship and Fund.
-The Program offers fellowships for Yale Law School graduates to spend a year working on issues such as welfare rights, elder law, indigent criminal defense, immigration, and juvenile justice.
-The Program also awards summer fellowships to students at Barnard, Brown, Harvard, Princeton, Spellman, and Yale to pursue public interest-themed projects at organizations across the country.
-As of 2013, the Liman Program had awarded fellowships to 94 Yale Law School graduates, and well as to hundreds of undergraduates.
-At the Program's fifteenth anniversary, Anthony Kronman, Sterling Professor of Law and former dean of Yale Law School, addressed the assembled Liman Fellows and remarked that "[y]ou are individually and collectively a force in the world for the good.
-You carry with you the prestige of this great man after whom the program is named and you ennoble him.
-He's beaming."
+Yale Law School created the Arthur Liman Public Interest Fellowship and Fund in 1997.
+The program offers fellowships for Yale Law School graduates to spend a year working on issues such as welfare rights, elder law, indigent criminal defense, immigration, and juvenile justice.
+The program also awards summer fellowships to students at Barnard, Brown, Harvard, Princeton, Spelman, and Yale to pursue public interest-themed projects at organizations across the country.
+As of 2013, they had awarded fellowships to 94 Yale Law School graduates, and well as to hundreds of undergraduates.

 Published works

-Liman's memoir, "Lawyer: A Life of Counsel and Controversy," was published posthumously in 1998 and released in paperback in 2003.
+Liman's memoir, Lawyer: A Life of Counsel and Controversy, was published posthumously in 1998 and released in paperback in 2003.